PhobGCC/PhobGCC-doc/For_Makers/Phob2_Elecrow_Ordering_Guide.md

 This is an illustrated guide to ordering PhobGCC PCBs via the Elecrow Board House.
 Elecrow's boards are significantly higher quality, have less manufacturing issues, and are tested before arrival, so you won't receive non-functional boards.
 As such, they are the recommended option when it comes to ordering PhobGCC boards.

+# Elecrow Ordering Process Overview

+1. Download the files.
+2. Edit the specification spreadsheet to list your quantity, board color, and text color.
+3. Email files to Elecrow PCB Assembly service.
+4. Upon quote arrival, you pay for your boards and reply with the order number.
+5. Once the boards are assembled, you will receive photos for inspection.
+Reply that they're fine and they will ship.

 ## Purchasing the PhobGCC v2.0.5 board from Elecrow

 Download the files available in the [PhobGCCv2-HW Github](https://github.com/PhobGCC/PhobGCCv2-HW/releases/tag/v2.0.2) in the releases section as shown below: